Category: Uncategorized

 The best Anki cards share two key characteristics:

-They’re extremely short (1-2 sentences)
+- They’re extremely short (one to two sentences)

-They have minimal ambiguity
+- They have minimal ambiguity

 If you’re looking at paragraphs in your cards, that’s usually a red flag.
 While I have a few cards like that (intentionally), they’re the exception, not the rule.